Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 12. Be careful with social media

-For once, don’t share your location with Facebook all the time and with every update you post.
+Don’t share your location with every update you post.
 There have been multiple cases of people’s homes robbed after they posted updates about them being on vacation.
 For instance, three robbers in New Hampshire got away with $200,000 worth of stolen goods after breaking into 50 homes, all made possible by checking Facebook statuses of their victims beforehand.

-A good rule of thumb is to not post any information that you’d consider sensitive from an online privacy point of view.
+A good rule of thumb is to not post any information that you’d consider sensitive.
 Assume that the whole world is going to see your next status update.

 13. Access the web via TOR